 You are flexible and tolerant at work.
 Admittedly, your approach hasn’t always succeeded – sometimes you have felt left out or made clumsy mistakes, sometimes you feel uncomfortable in an after-work setting with colleagues from a different background – but generally speaking you have interacted effectively and sensitively with colleagues of many national and ethnic backgrounds.

-You somehow know that your way and the way you have been brought up are not the only way.
+You instinctively know that your way and the way you have been brought up are not the only way.
 That other people have values and beliefs and customs that are equally valid and important, and indeed that you can always learn from them.

 And you understand that’s what you should be teaching your senior managers – a way to handle the sheer variety of intercultural settings they might encounter, a mindset that transcends national boundaries as well as old-fashioned lists of ‘dos’ and ‘don’ts and national stereotypes.